gary9204/StuckFactsheet/doc/source/guide/devel_notes.rst

 `Model-View-Controller`_
 presents a basic structure for an application that meets the initial needs.
-This Wikipedia page identifies variations that might be more appropriate as development progresses.
+Page `Model-View-Controller`_ identifies variations that might be more appropriate as development progresses.
 Thus, the plan starts with the following together with a willingness to adapt as needed.

   * **Model** -- persistent data with supporting calculations.
   * **View** -- widget toolkit display elements with supporting code.
-  * **Controller** -- create, track, store, and load multiple Model data sets as well as multiple View windows for each data set,
+  * **Controller** -- create, track, store, and load multiple Model data sets as well as multiple Views for each data set,

 Ideally, change to any one component would have minimal effect on the other two.
 Practicallly, I expect tradeoffs would be needed.
 My